Radiation Entropy in asymptotically AdS Black Holes within f(Q) Gravity: General Entropy in Gravity

 and the final metric becomes

-where $m$ is the mass of black hole, and $\ell$ is related to cosmological constant, satisfying $\mathbb{Q}_{0}\ell^{2}=6$.
-To ensure the existence of a horizon, the non-metricity scalar must take positive values.
+where $m$ is the black hole mass, and $\ell$ is related to the cosmological constant, which satisfies $\mathbb{Q}_{0}\ell^{2}=6$.
+To ensure the existence of an event horizon, the non-metricity scalar must take positive values.
 The metric then denotes an asymptotically AdS black hole with a flat horizon \cite{Cvetic:1999xp}.